For orders placed after 22nd August 2025:

 The removal of de minimis started earlier this year with items made in China, by means of an executive order.
 Removal of de minimis was then scheduled to expand to all items on 1st July 2027 by one of the provisions in Trump's Big Bill.
 However, another executive order was used to bring this date forward to 29th August 2025, with only one month notice.

-For postal packages, it looks like the US government intends to collect the taxes via transportation carriers.
-The plan seems to be for the carriers to charge the taxes to the sending postal service, who will charge the sender, who will have charged the recipient at the time the order was placed.
-However, postal services are struggling to put systems in place to deal with that within such a short timeframe.
+For postal packages, taxes are being collected by either transportation carriers, or by intermediaries engaged by postal services.
+In most cases, these companies will charge the taxes to the sending postal service, who will charge the sender, who will have charged the recipient at the time the order was placed.

 If you buy from DX Engineering instead of directly from us, then import duties will be included in the price that DX Engineering charge you, there should be nothing extra to pay.
 DX Engineering have now raised their prices to account for the import duties.